 That was about a year ago while gas was climbing to the $4 mark.
 I was checking out routes and building stamina.
 I ruled out riding to the the bus station in Marietta because it was about the same distance as MARTA with the same number of scary intersections and passages, but the route had no stretches of pleasant view and few bike friendly areas.
 Then, once I got there, I would still be on a bus subject to traffic jams and route interchanges, rather than traveling a bit faster on MARTA direct.
 I was definitely headed to Fulton County.
 This meant that crossing the Chattahoochee River and that was a big challenge.
-Both places where this is possible are traffic bottle necks and quite intimidating.
+Both places where this is possible are traffic bottle necks and intimidating.
 That wasn’t all I had to overcome.
-The commute and the 8 hours sitting at a desk had added extra pounds over recent months and I wanted to build up a better level of fitness before I embarked on the adventure.
+The commute and the 8 hours sitting at a desk had added extra pounds over recent months and I wanted to build up a better level of fitness before I started.

 I’m in an in between category in several ways.
 Aware that some people thought I was crazy for wanting to ride my bike in Metro Atlanta, and also quite aware that for some people it was much, much less of a “big deal”.
 I’m not old, but I’m not still so young either, ugh middle age, and that combined with the desk job and long commute caught up with me.
 Shortly before I was going to make that first bike trip I stepped out of bed in the morning and nearly fell over in pain.
 I went to an orthopedic surgeon.
 He told me I had a pinched nerve and that I had to stay off of it.
 I’m sure that I must have looked very disappointed.
 He said “It’s not cancer.
 This is small.”
 No, it wasn’t cancer, and I am grateful for that and many other outstanding blessings that I enjoy.

 Spending a lot on shoes is supposed to be for fashionistas right?
 Au contraire, many shoes seemed to feel good in the store and began to hurt or slip and rub blisters after half an hour of wear.
-I was reprimanded for not meeting an unspoken casual day dress code.
+I was reprimanded for not meeting an unspoken dress code.
 In an old traditional company I was experiencing a gap in policy and expectations.
 For the doctor, my shoes were not practical enough, but for my workplace… Damned if you do… How could one person’s feet be such a bother?
 I did additional research and bought toe socks to separate my toes.
 I behaved.
 I waited, eventually the pain and the twinge that preceded the pain had mostly disappeared.

 I found a commuter van while healing, but I had to choose whether to use the van exclusively for an entire month at a time.
 May was the month this year.
 The first was on a Friday.
 I started in May for the weather.
 I decided to dispense with the build up of stamina on the bicycle this time, partly because of the commuter policy, and partly so that I would have a greater chance of getting at least a few bicycle commutes accomplished before the foot pain returned.